Walt Disney Studios (Burbank): The Annette Funicello Stage, Stage 1

 Stage 1 was completed between 1939 and 1940 and is the original Disney soundstage on the Burbank lot.
 The soundstage was designed to replace a smaller stage at the former Hyperion Avenue Studio.
-Although Walt Disney Studios predominantly made animated films, the soundstage was built in order to film Leopold Stokowski's segments in the 1940 film Fantasia.
+Although the Walt Disney Studios predominantly made animated films, the soundstage was built in order to film Leopold Stokowski's segments in the 1940 film Fantasia.
 During World War II, the stage was used for repairing army vehicles.
 The soundstage was formerly dedicated to Fantasia, for it being the first motion picture that was filmed in the building.
 The stage is the smallest on the lot at 11,000 sq ft.
 It features a 2400 sq ft underwater tank and is still in active use.
 On June 24, 2013, it was dedicated to Mousketeer Annette Funicello as it was the original shooting stage for The Mickey Mouse Club.

 The Julie Andrews Stage, Stage 2

 Constructed from 1947 and opening in April 1949, Stage 2 is the second oldest soundstage on the Walt Disney Studios lot, and at 31000 ft, one of the largest in Los Angeles.
 It was built and financed by a joint agreement between Walt Disney and director Jack Webb, who used the stage for the filming of the television series Dragnet.
 In October 1955, Stage 2 began production on the first series of The Mickey Mouse Club.
 From 1954 to 1955 and prior to the opening of the facilities at Glendale California, WED Enterprises (now Walt Disney Imagineering) occupied soundstage 2 to build multiple attractions for Disneyland, including the Mark Twain Riverboat.
 Since then, Stage 2 has been used for the filming of multiple attractions for Walt Disney Parks and Resorts.

-During the filming of Armageddon the filmmakers discovered the 40 feet high tall stage was not tall enough to hold one of the "asteroid" seen in the film.
+During the filming of Armageddon the filmmakers discovered the 40 feet high tall stage was not tall enough to hold one of the "asteroids" seen in the film.
 The floor was removed and an additional 20 feet was dug down to accommodate the 360-degree set for the scene.
 In 2001, soundstage 2 was dedicated to English actress Julie Andrews, because parts of Mary Poppins and parts of the then-current filming of The Princess Diaries took place inside this particular soundstage.